|Room Type||Private room|

 |Parking||Off street parking|

-A Living Pavilion provides two kitchens, one for communal cooking and one for personal food preparation and includes a serious coffee bar, a pantry kitchen, a visitor’s suite, dining and lounge decks and a laundry.
+A Living Pavilion provides two kitchens, one for communal cooking and one for personal food preparation and includes a serious coffee bar.
+Also included is a pantry kitchen, a visitor’s suite, dining and lounge decks and a laundry.

 The property has ‘off the grid’ power, offering 240 volt supply, has its own waste-water treatment plant, excellent deep spring and rain water availability, raised veggie gardens already in production, over 70 fruit trees of 23 different verities, chooks that are well housed at night and free range during the day.